Uncertainty quantified three-body model applied to the two-neutron halo $^{22}$C: Conclusions

 In this work, we have presented the first uncertainty-quantified three-body prediction of a two-neutron halo nucleus, using a Bayesian calibration of the core-neutron interaction.
 Focusing on $^{22}$C, the properties of which remain poorly constrained, we employ a Bayesian approach to calibrate $^{20}$C-$n$ interaction on available information on $^{21}$C system and propagate these uncertainties to properties of $^{22}$C. This framework allows us to accurately describe both the universal features and the signatures of single-particle properties in the two-neutron halo observables.

 Our study focuses on two key observables for halo systems: the rms matter radius and the dipole strength in the continuum.
 We find that both observables are strongly sensitive to the two-neutron separation energy and the partial-wave content of the ground state wavefunction.
-Comparing our predictions to a matter radius derived from interaction cross-section measurements \cite{Togano2016}, our results suggest that $^{22}$C has a two-neutron separation energy below 0.35~MeV and a ground state dominated by a $(s_{1/2})^2$ configuration for the halo neutrons.
+Comparing our model's predictions to a matter radius derived from interaction cross-section measurements \cite{Togano2016}, our results suggest that $^{22}$C has a two-neutron separation energy below 0.35~MeV and a ground state dominated by a $(s_{1/2})^2$ configuration for the halo neutrons.
 In future work, we plan to revisit this analysis including the uncertainties associated with the analysis of the interaction cross sections, that were not included here.

 We then turn to the dipole strength, and we highlight the importance of including final-state interactions for an accurate interpretation of experimental data.
 Our study also shows that dipole strengths corresponding to $s$-wave dominated ground states exhibit the expected universal behaviour, i.e. the peak position depends linearly on the binding energy of the three-body system.
 This universality is lost for $d$-wave dominated ground states.
-Our detailed analysis of the dipole strength shows that a precise measurement of the dipole strength function--both its peak energy and magnitude--would accurately constrain the binding of $^{22}$C energy and its partial-wave content.
 Moreover, our Bayesian approach would enable back-propagation of these $^{22}$C data to the properties of $^{21}$C, which remain poorly known, including the scattering length and the energy of the $d_{3/2}$ resonance.
 Such a study would clarify the shell structure of the $sd$ levels in this region of the nuclear chart and would provide useful insights not only into this system, but also into the behaviour of loosely-bound neutron-rich nuclei in general.

 Finally, this work demonstrates the viability of performing Bayesian uncertainty quantification of three-body calculations without approximating the three-body continuum.
 Applying this framework to other two-neutron halo systems would enhance theory-experiment comparisons and refine the properties of these systems inferred from data.
 Future works include studying other two-neutron halo nuclei and embedding our predictions in a reaction framework to enable direct comparison with experimental data, similarly to Ref. \cite{Pinilla2016}, rather than with derived values.
 This will allow more accurate comparisons with experiments on two-neutron halo systems.